eliegoudout/lasvegas/README.md

 ╰──────────────────────┴─────┴────────┴─────┴────────┴─────┴────────┴─────┴────────╯
 ```

+##### Learning

 To implement learning-based agents (_e.g._ with RL), you might first consider writing an `observation` function that extracts the `Game` state in the desired form, before passing it to a _learning environment_ built on the side.
 A good place to start can be [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/).

 ### 🏆 A.I.
 Competition -- Leaderboard 🏆

 A leaderboard might be setup later, comparing the best submitted A.I.'s.
-In _competition mode_, agents will only use `GameEnv` attributes (so they can't, for example, play what an opponent would play using their playing function).
+In _competition mode_, agents will only use `GameEnv` attributes (so they can't, for example, ask the opponents what they would play).

 ## 🛠️ API 🛠️